jreus/worldbuilding/Guide/PART0_PREPARATIONS.md

-# PART 0 ~ Preparations
+# Preparations Guide

+Dear Students

+Welcome to the online class Worldbuilding technologies!
+You have received the kit from us.
+Please be advised that while we have washed/disinfected hands before touching/packaging these it’s always a good idea to disinfect package content due to COVID-19 (or wash your hands after touching the content).

-This guide should be completed before we start the online course.
+Please complete this guide before we start the online course.

 ---
 # 1. Checking your Kit